MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK/README.rst

 - Open a terminal.
 - If you are using the GCC toolchain go to the directory ``xxx/stm32f750-freertos-bsp/projects/microej/SW4STM32``.
 - If you are using the IAR toolchain go to the directory ``xxx/stm32f750-freertos-bsp/projects/microej/EWARM``.

+To ensure that your board is detected by your PC, open your Windows device manager and check at your ports, you should see the STMicroelectronics STLink Virtual COM port (COMx where x is the number of the port).

 **On Windows:**